libetl/soundtransform/README.md

 FluentClientSoundImported apply (SoundTransform<Channel, Channel> st) throws SoundTransformException
 ```

-Apply one transform and continue with the result sound.
+Applies one transform and continues with the result sound.
 The SoundTransform should have Channel as input and Channel as output.
 To apply another transform, use applyAndStop.

 Parameters: